fractalvision/sparse/README.md

 # sparse
-Parsing engine and utilities for sociation.org data.
+Parsing engine and utilities for the data from sociation.org.

 Use the following commands in interactive mode: